 Limitations of the Point of Control in Trading

-• Dependent on volume profile: PoC doesn’t work independently—it needs the Volume Profile to function.
-Hence, access to quality data is crucial.
+Dependent on volume profile: PoC doesn’t work independently—it needs the Volume Profile to function.
+So, accurate volume data becomes important.

-• Needs confirmation with other tools: PoC works best with other indicators like moving averages, RSI, or MACD.
+Needs confirmation with other tools: PoC works best with other indicators like moving averages, RSI, or MACD.
 Using PoC alone may not yield consistent results.
 Example: A trader sees the PoC at ₹3,200 on ICICI Bank shares, but moving averages suggest a downtrend.
-This conflict requires further validation.
+This situation may require additional confirmation before taking a trade.

 Integrating Point of Control with Other Trading Tools